mdawsondev/red-soup/README.md

 ### Installing

 At the moment, Red Soup requires you to have NodeJS and npm.
 Clone the repo, run `npm install`, and then start the program with default settings by running `npm start`.
 You can change the variables in `settings.js` to suit your needs.
-Exit with `Ctrl + C`.
+Exit with `Ctrl + C` twice.

 ### Settings

+* cleanMS - (0-Infinity) Number of MS to clear the cache (1000 = 1 Second | 30000 recommended).
+* devMode - (true|false) Output development data (not recommended).
 * postLimit - (0-100) Number of posts to show.
 * refreshMS - (0-Infinity) Number of MS to show new posts (1000 = 1 Second).
 * useColor - (true|false) Display colors in output (recommended).